A step-by-step guide to using SUCURI protect and speed up a site a WordPress site.

 There are two ways:

-- Clear cache by file – provide the absolute path
+- A clear cache by file – provide the absolute path

-- Entire site – clear cache for whole site
+- The entire site – clear cache for the whole site

 Go to the report tab to see the site analytics, such as: